asder8215/CodePath-Prework/README.md

 The following **required** functionality is completed:

-* [ X ] Image and introductory message displayed on screen
+* [X] Image and introductory message displayed on screen
-* [ X ] Button displayed on screen
+* [X] Button displayed on screen
-* [ X ] Toast with message appears when button is pressed
+* [X] Toast with message appears when button is pressed

 The following **optional** features are implemented:

-* [ X ] Styled text with font families and made text align centered
+* [X] Styled text with font families and made text align centered
-* [ X ] Image transitions when button is pressed
+* [X] Image transitions when button is pressed

 ## Video Walkthrough